Virtual-Protocol/acp-node/README.md

   }
 );

-// Rerank using similarity of keyword to agent's name, description and offering only (ignores sortBy) const relevantAgents = await acpClient.browseAgents( "<your-filter-agent-keyword>",
+// OR only matching (and sorting) via embedding similarity const relevantAgents = await acpClient.browseAgents( "<your-filter-agent-keyword>",
   {
+    cluster: "<your-cluster-name>", // usually not needed
-    top_k: 5
+    top_k: 5,
+    graduationStatus: AcpGraduationStatus.ALL,
+    onlineStatus: AcpOnlineStatus.ALL
   }
 );
 ```